-Admission evidence is so powerful to juries that it almost ensures conviction.
-64 See Connelly, 479 U.S. at 182 (Brennan, J., dissenting) ("Triers of fact accord confessions such heavy weight in their determinations that the 'introduction of a confession makes the other aspects of a trial in court superfluous." (citing E. Cleary, McCormick on Evidence 316 (2d ed.
-1972)). confessions are universally recognized as one of the most powerful forms of evidence that can be presented in a criminal trial.
-See also State ex rel.
-Clemons v.
-Larkins, 475 S.W.3d 60, 80-81 (Mo. banc 2015) ("A confession is like no other evidence" (quotation marks and alterations omitted)).
+In addition to Michael's behavior immediately after the murder, the State used his suicide attempt and alleged admission against him.
+In fact, the prosecutor began his opening argument by touting Michael's alleged admission.
+(T. at 133).
+Admission evidence is so powerful to juries that it almost ensures conviction.62 See Connelly, 479 U.S. at 182 (Brennan, J., dissenting) ("Triers of fact accord confessions such heavy weight in their determinations that the 'introduction of a confession makes the other aspects of a trial in court superfluous." (citing E. Cleary, McCormick on Evidence 316 (2d ed.
+1972)).
 This may be true for even alleged "admissions" as tenuous as this one, particularly when defense counsel fails to give the jury reason to question or doubt the alleged admission.
 For this reason, defense counsel must do everything possible to prevent a client's admission from coming in at trial.
 Where the client is a juvenile, this duty is heightened.